jameshughes89/cs102/src/site/topic23.rst

 * The ordering is preserved since
     * Nothing is to the left of the root
     * Everything to the right of the root is larger than the value in the root
-    * Everything to the right of the right subtree's root must be larger than the right subtree's root
-    * Everything to the left of the right subtree's root must be less than the right subtree's root
+    * The right subtree is a binary search tree (by definition)
-    * Therefore, if all subtrees start with the proper ordering, if the right subtree becomes the new root, the binary search tree's order will be maintained
+    * Therefore, if the right subtree becomes the new root, the binary search tree's order will be maintained

 **Case 2**